His Clear, passionate voice captures the spirit of Brazil

 Overview:

-It’s only fitting that the year that marks Brazil’s Bicentennial also celebrates one of the country’s most beloved singer/songwriters.
+It’s only fitting that the year that marked Brazil’s Bicentennial also celebrated a musical milestone for one of the country’s most beloved singer/songwriters.

 Milton Nascimento’s creative roots are as strikingly unique as his vocal range.
 From its resonant depth to the chime-like clarity of his falsetto mastery.